Depression

 In short, it really isn’t.
 Your experience of depression is likely to be very similar regardless of whether you have an endogenous case of depression or an exogenous case.

 That said, you may respond differently to treatments than someone who has identifiable causes of depression, or someone who needs stress management as much as other treatments of depression.
-Not everyone will need medication, and not everyone will need talk therapy, but many of the best approaches to treating endogenous depression can include both.
+Not everyone will need medication assisted treatment, and not everyone will need talk therapy, but many of the best approaches to treating endogenous depression can include both.

 The other thing to remember is that your initial diagnosis and your final diagnosis may not be the same.
 Because depression can come and go in phases, or you and your care providers may realize that your symptoms indicate a different disorder, or a combination of disorders, it is very common for a mental health diagnosis to change over time.